BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/17_1_Accessing_Bitcoind_with_Go.md

 $ sudo mv go /usr/local
 ```

-Now you need to create a Go path to specify our environment.
+Now you need to create a Go path to specify your environment.
 Open the ```~/.profile``` file with an editor of your choice and add the following to the end of it:

 ```
 export GOPATH=$HOME/work